Skip to main content

 Continuing professional development to support our members on their lifelong learning journey.

-Continuing professional development is the process of lifelong learning in which physicians acquire, through formal and informal activities, the medical and non-medical competencies they need to improve their ability to practice medicine and provide effective patient care.
+On this page, you'll find upcoming virtual sessions dedicated to physicians' continuing professional development as well as other WSMA priorities.
+Continuing professional development is the process of lifelong learning in which physicians acquire, through formal and informal activities, the medical and nonmedical competencies they need to improve their ability to practice medicine and provide effective patient care.
 Engaging in continuing professional development is a professional obligation and also a prerequisite for enhancing the quality of health care.
 The WSMA offers continuing professional development as part of our commitment to supporting physicians and physician assistants on their lifelong learning journey.
 Questions?
 Contact Brendan Cox at brendan@wsma.org or 206.956.3625.

 Register